Eczema

 When to refer

-• Moderate to severe eczema for ongoing management.
+• Moderate to severe eczema for ongoing management where topical corticosteroid is required on most days each week.

 • Persistent or frequent facial eczema requiring frequent use of topical corticosteroid.